xdg_wm_base

 close()

-Surface wants to be closed
+surface wants to be closed

 The close event is sent by the compositor when the user wants the surface to be closed.
 This should be equivalent to the user clicking the close button in client-side decorations, if your application has any.